Georgios Tzavellas

-Georgios Tzavellas (Γεώργιος Τζαβέλλας; born 26 November 1987) is a Greek professional footballer who plays as a centre back for Super League club AEK Athens and the Greece national team.
+Georgios Tzavellas (Γεώργιος Τζαβέλλας; born 26 November 1987) is a Greek former professional footballer who played as a centre-back or a left-back.
+He is the current sporting director of Super League club Panathinaikos.

 Club career

 Kerkyra

 Tzavellas began his professional career with Kerkyra in a home match against Larissa (0–0).In Kerkyra played in 23 games (two goals) before signed for Panionios in January 2008.

 Panionios

 After signing for Panionios, Tzavellas was given the number 31.
 He made his debut on 13 September 2008 in the 0–1 away win versus Panserraikos.
 He scored his first goal on 7 December 2008 in the 45th minute in the 1–1 draw with Larissa.
 In his first full season, Tzavellas went on to make 17 appearances, scoring two goals.
 The 2009–10 season began brightly for Tzavellas as he cemented his place in the squad.
 In his second season with Panionios, he made a total of 24 appearances, starting all 24, but not scoring.